CitizenCon 2948 - The Call of a Dragonfly

 The Brief?
 “A full size dragonfly.
 An immersive experience.”
 We responded “Something people can climb onto?
 Something they can sit on?
 Feel the roar of the engines?
 Hear the lasers firing?
 Yellowjacket?”
 Yessss!

 JR took to the PC to redraw the model into something we could cut, no small task with a model as complex as the Dragonfly.
 Each element needed to be separated out and re-drawn to make it possible to mill from solid wood.
+There was also the additional challenge of making sure that all of the component pieces and metal frame fitted into crates that should be airfreighted to the US.

 Meanwhile Kals took to organising space to build this beast – except it was too late – all of our usual workshop space was booked out so our own little workshop expanded – into the rest of our house.